WHEN ANIMALS SUFFER NEGLECT

 [a] fully funding all their ongoing costs of food, medical care and facilities improvement, and,

-[b] building a completely new no-cage shelter outside the town for use from January 2020 onwards, in a 10-year partnership with the local council.
+[b] building a completely new no-cage shelter outside the town in a 10-year partnership with the local council.

-You can read about WPX’s commitment to no-cage animal shelters here.
+You can read about our commitment to no-cage animal shelters here.

-Additionally, Every Dog Matters has also funded the construction of a large new cat house in the Veliki Preslav shelter, separate from the normal shelter financing, a small side project for our cat pals there:
+Every Dog Matters has also funded the construction of a large new cat house in the Veliki Preslav shelter, separate from the normal shelter financing, a small side project for our cat pals there, in addition to a lot of general facilities fixups where many things were broken.

 Unlike a residential area where homeless dogs can survive on food from local people and trash, Kremikovtsi has no such ‘advantage’ for these dogs.